 The CRC community engagement team helps ensure successful implementation of studies and enables excellent participant retention rate (~ 94.5%).
 Community Advisory Board (CAB) activities include:

-- Study specific stakeholders’ meetings
+Study-specific stakeholders’ meetings

-- Tiered opening of new research communities/ studies
+Tiered introductions of new research studies

-- Periodic check-ins and outreach to research communities
+Periodic check-ins and outreach to communities